Uberspace/manual/source/basics-ports.rst

 .. note:: If you plan to use :doc:`web backends <web-backends>`, you do **not** need to open a port for your application.

-.. warning:: Using custom ports you will need to take care yourself for a secure connection and TLS certificates.
+.. warning:: Exposing yoour services directly to the internet requires you to take care of securing the connection, e.g. using TLS, as we cannot tunnel or encrypt the traffic in any way.
+You will also need to aquire your own certificates or reuse the webserver ones from ``~/etc/certificates``.

 Opening ports
 =============